griffinminster/Space-Invaders/README.md

 A basic version of Space Invaders created for Northwestern University CS211.
 Designed and executed with Jack Burkhardt.

-Programmed in C++ and rendered using ge211, an engine made by Professor Jesse Tov using the SDL2 libraries.
+Programmed in C++ in CLion and rendered using ge211, an engine made by Professor Jesse Tov using the SDL2 libraries.

 ### Design specifications: